The Risks of Using AI

 The widespread use of AI raises serious privacy concerns.
 AI systems often require massive amounts of personal data – from our faces and voices to our shopping habits and location – to function effectively.
 Without strong safeguards, this data can be misused or exploited.

-Moreover, AI-driven analysis of personal data can reveal intimate details about our lives, from health status to political beliefs, posing a threat to the right to privacy.
-Data protection agencies stress that privacy is “a right essential to the protection of human dignity, autonomy and agency” that must be respected throughout an AI system’s life cycle.
+Privacy is a right essential to the protection of human dignity, autonomy and agency that must be respected throughout an AI system's life cycle.

 If AI development outpaces privacy regulations, individuals could lose control over their own information.
 Society must ensure that robust data governance, consent mechanisms, and privacy-preserving techniques are in place so that AI technologies do not turn into tools of unchecked surveillance.